 It so happened that the mail carrier came along shortly afterward.
 Although he saw neither Mr. Kensing nor his wife, he reported that a mysterious hack was observed along the road.
 Whereupon Peter Crenwelge, Henry Welge Conrad Mont, a man named Raymond and Christian Cody, immediately repaired to the scene and in a short time, found Mr. Kensing.
 Mrs. Kensing was not found until about 1 o' clock during the succeeding day.
 She was still alive and lived two days longer.
 Mr. and Mrs. Kensing were buried on so-called "Squaw Creek" at the old Kensing home.
 This tragedy occurred about six miles from the Kensing home.

-Note: Before writing this section, the author personally interviewed Peter Crenwelge, mentioned above, Mr. and Mrs. Streigler and one or two others who were living in Gillespie and Mason counties at the time.
+Note: Before writing his account of the incident, the author personally interviewed Peter Crenwelge, mentioned above, Mr. and Mrs. Streigler and one or two others who were living in Gillespie and Mason counties at the time.

 We received the following e-mail from a visitor to our site.